orange-cloudfoundry/cf-ops-automation-broker/docs/maintenance_info.md

           * [x] adapt git processor to support pre and post update OSB life cycle hooks
           * [ ] adapt provisionning code in BoshProcessor+ BoshProcessorTest to support update
              * [x] adapt create logic to update.
 Always respond with update in progress for now + dashboard url
+             * [ ] update coab-vars generation to also generate fingerprint

              * [ ] adapt getlastoperation logic to check match of `coab-fingerprint.yml`
              * [ ] refactor to reduce duplication between create and update